peruvianidol/mikeaparicio.com/_src/posts/2022-08-19-nested-navigation-in-eleventy.md

 }
 ```

 Whoopsie!
 Safari still shows the native arrow on the left.
+(Applying `display: block` on the `summary` removes it in other browsers.
+The default value is `list-item`.)
 We can remove it like so:

 ```scss
 .nav-list summary::-webkit-details-marker {